 Enterprise – $499/month or $399/month (Annual Billing)

-We are aware that when you choose to purchase a Collaboration Tools it’s important not only to find out how professionals evaluate it in their reviews, but also to check whether the actual people and businesses that use this software are actually happy with the service.
-That’s why we’ve devised our behavior-based Customer Satisfaction Algorithm™ that aggregates customer reviews, comments and Config reviews across a broad range of social media sites.
-The information is then featured in a simple to digest way revealing how many users had positive and negative experience with Config.
-With that information at hand you should be prepared to make an informed buying choice that you won’t regret.
+We realize that when you decide to purchase a Collaboration Tools it’s important not only to learn how professionals rank it in their reviews, but also to discover if the real clients and businesses that use this software are indeed happy with the product.
+Because of that need we’ve devised our behavior-based Customer Satisfaction Algorithm™ that aggregates customer reviews, comments and Config reviews across a vast range of social media sites.
+The information is then featured in a simple to understand way indicating how many customers had positive and negative experience with Config.
+With that information at your disposal you should be ready to make an informed purchasing choice that you won’t regret.

 Devices Supported